Chef (South Park): Retirement

 Chef is alluded to after his death in the season 10 episode "Hell on Earth 2006" where, during Satan's party, there are multiple scenes in which a Caucasian male dressed as Chef can be seen in the background.
 He is also referenced in the season 14 episode "Crème Fraiche" when Randy becomes the new chef at school and greets the kids with Chef's trademark lines.
 Chef's death is also indirectly mentioned in the season 19 episode "Stunning and Brave" when PC Principal talks about all the things he finds offensive (incorrectly assuming that Chef's death was a suicide, before giving Butters detention for correcting him).
-Isaac Hayes himself died on August 10, 2008, two years after his departure from South Park.
-On November 4, 2008, the film Return to Sleepaway Camp was released in the United States; filmed in 2003, the film features Hayes in a cameo as a live-action version of Chef, referred to once as Charlie but portrayed/credited as South Parks "The Chef".
+Hayes died on August 10, 2008, two years after his departure from South Park.

 Chef makes an appearance in the 2014 video game South Park: The Stick of Truth as the reanimated Nazi Zombie penultimate boss later in the game.
 Once again, voice clips of Isaac Hayes as Chef are recycled from past episodes with the exception of recorded speech clips from Adolf Hitler.
 During his battle with the player and the other boys, Chef will express remorse by saying things like "I'm sorry, boys" and "what have I done?"
 While there were vague references to the Super Adventure Club and his death, there were no references to the Darth Chef suit.
 After being defeated, Chef regains control over his mind and tries to tell the boys, but he is then killed by Clyde and the New Kid.

-In a sketch from the Robot Chicken episode "Boogie Bardstown in: No Need, I Have Coupons", Chef is a contestant on MasterChef Celebrity Showdown, where he has to cook with the thing he fears most: thetans.